8. Bring in nature

 December 2022 – February 2023

-• Citizen Science: Friends of Toongabbie Creek and PRCG organised a citizen science turtle field excursion along Toongabbie Creek, led by Dr Ricky Spencer, Western Sydney University.
-(19 February).
+• Citizen Science: Friends of Toongabbie Creek and PRCG held a turtle monitoring excursion along Toongabbie Creek, led by Dr Ricky Spencer (WSU) on 19 February.

 September – November 2022